JeffDeCola/hello-go-deploy-gce/README.md

 Inside the packer template file the following configurations and provisions were done on the soon to be custom machine image,

+To be able to clone a repo, you will need to have a public/private ssh keys setup and the public one at github.
+You will have to change the link in the packer template file to point to these keys.

 * add-user-jeff.sh - Add jeff as a user.
 * move-welcome-file.sh - Add a welcome file in /home/jeff for fun.
 * setup-github-ssh-keys.sh - Connect to github.